PavanendraBaahubali/UserTask/Readme.md

 # Overview

-- This is a simple Health care services API.
-User can add health care data such as service Name, service description, service price.
+- This is a simple Health Care Services API that allows users to manage healthcare data.
+- Users can add new healthcare services, including service name, description, and price.
+- Users can update existing healthcare service details.
-- and user can update the health care data, delete the data.
+- Users can delete healthcare service records.
-- User can also get all the available data from the database.
+- The API also allows users to fetch and view all available healthcare services data from the database.
+- Data management is streamlined with CRUD (Create, Read, Update, Delete) operations.
+- The API is designed to ensure data integrity and provide easy access for healthcare-related data management.

 # Set up and Installation